ShiratoKai317/Coursera_Clean_Data/CodeBook.md

   * Removed all feature columns except those pertaining to "mean()" and "std()"
   * Converted the activity column to a factor and added labels
   * Combined everything into a tidy data set where every subject has a row for each activity containing the mean for every feature
-  * Exported the new data set to "tidy.csv"
+  * Exported the new data set to "tidy_data.txt"